OutputDeployment Image Servicing and Management toolVersion: 10.0.26100.1150Image Version: 10.0.26100.4770Current edition is:Current Edition : ProfessionalNThe operation completed successfully.

 3. A new window will appear, allowing you to choose the target edition you wish to upgrade to.

-4. Select a target edition and then click the button to start the conversation.
+4. Select a target edition and then click the Submit button to start the conversation.
 For instance, I will upgrade from Windows 11 Pro N to Windows 11 Pro.

 5. It could take a while to complete.
 Please be patient.